<form> HTML element represents a document section containing interactive controls for submitting information.

 This element includes the global attributes.

-The URI of a program that processes the information submitted via the form.
+The URL that processes the form submission.
 This value can be overridden by a

 formactionattribute on a

 <input type="submit">, or